-Giovanni and his lawyers file a Pitchess motion requesting information from the officers’ files that might establish a history of dishonesty.
+Giovanni and his defense counsel file a Pitchess motion requesting information from the officers’ files that might establish a history of dishonesty.
 Their argument is that the officers may have been lying about the appearance of Giovanni and his friend—and that the search that turned up the screwdriver may have therefore been improper under California’s search and seizure laws.

 If the above procedural requirements are meant, and good cause is shown, then a Pitchess motion moves onto an “in camera” hearing conducted by a judge.

 “In camera” means that the hearing is private rather than in open court.